 Monitor Service Endpoints

 From the Application navigation menu in the Controller, click Service Endpoints to view a list of service endpoints with key performance metrics.
 Service endpoints that have performance data during the selected time range appear in the list.
 Use the filter view options to show inactive service endpoints for the time range.
-Other view options include showing transactions of a certain types or ones that exceed a configurable average response time, among others.
+Other view options include showing transactions of certain types or ones that exceed a configurable average response time, among others.

 The Actions menu lets you view, delete, and exclude selected service endpoints.
 Excluding service endpoints from this menu hides the service endpoint from the list.
 To completely disable metric collection for the service endpoint, create an exclude rule.
 See Service Endpoint Detection.

 Diagnostic sessions are not intended to run in the context of a service endpoint alone.
-Therefore you can't directly start a diagnostic session from a service endpoint.
+Therefore you cannot directly start a diagnostic session from a service endpoint.
 If you run a diagnostic session on the business transactions that include calls to the service endpoint, the transaction snapshots from these diagnostic sessions appear in the service endpoint dashboard.

 Watch the Video